zetechmoy/microsec-challenge/README.md

 `python3 test.py`

-Tests will output a csv file "outut.csv" in the current folder with predictions.
+Tests will output a csv file "output.csv" in the current folder with predictions.

 ### References
 * https://github.com/rakibtg/Python-Chat-App